 C-Cards and V-Cards (Canadian Issues)

 While most Canadian pre-war cards were understandably hockey issues, there are some baseball cards, as listed here.
 Issues featuring Canadian baseball players are even more difficult to find.
-Many Canadian issues shown below featured Major League Baseball players.
+Many Canadian issues featured Major League Baseball players — despite the fact that major league baseball had not arrived to the country yet, as I covered in a separate article here.

 C-Cards and V-Cards are Canadian issues.
 C-Cards represent cards produced by tobacco companies and the sole set in that category is the C46 Imperial issue – an intriguing set consisting of minor league players (some of which made it into the major leagues).